anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 resource capabilities.
 It should be noted that none of these changes affect the definition of OpenStack flavors.

-The previous section listed the OpenStack services deployed on the controller nodes depepnding upon the control plane distribution.
+The previous section listed the OpenStack services deployed on the controller nodes depending upon the control plane distribution.
 As specified earlier in this chapter, at least 3 controller nodes should be deployed for HA.
 Compute nodes may also exist at the sites where controller nodes are deployed.